GrantMeStrength/RetroComputerInstructionManual/altair-hard.md

 ## Display a list of available hard disk images

-To see a list of available disk images that can be loaded, enter the following pattern on the toggle switches:
+To see a list of available disk images that can be loaded, enter the following pattern on the address toggle switches (1 means the switch is up):

 | 15 | 14 | 13 | 12 | 11 | 10 | 9 |  8 | 7 | 6 | 5 | 4 | 3 | 2 | 1 | 0 |
 |----|----|----|----|----|----|---|----|---|---|---|---|---|---|---|---|